solid-design-system/solid/CONTRIBUTING.md

 We don't mention the names of internal or external colleagues in issues or other documents hosted on GitHub, as our project is entirely public and can be accessed by anybody.
 Tagging/mentioning colleagues using their GitHub profiles is fine, as they decided to be visible on GitHub.

 ### Pull Requests

+#### Feature-Check-In Meeting to Prepare Pull Requests

+To enhance our review process, we introduced a "Feature-Check-In" meeting.
+This meeting aims to address conceptual and logical queries, resolve any miscommunication between development and design, and decrease the number of comments in a PR.

+The meeting adheres to a few straightforward rules:

+- The meeting is an **_optional_** tool to enhance PRs and should be utilized only when required, such as for large or complex new features, or a feature where certain questions were left open for implementation.
+- When a developer believes they have completed all they can and the feature is in a "presentable" state, a meeting should be scheduled with the development lead (@mariohamann) AND/OR design lead (@coraliefeil).
+- Unless absolutely necessary, the meeting should not exceed 30 minutes.
+- The outcomes of the meeting MUST be recorded in the ticket description.
+- Once the developer has incorporated the feedback/results into the code changes, a PR should be opened for all other team members to review the modifications.

 #### Assignees and Reviewers